STAT545-UBC-hw-2018-19/hw05-rachlobay/STAT545-HW05-factors-and-figures.md

 We can try to use use the plotly package to accomplish something similar to what gganimate did.
 Let's examine how exactly the plot produced by plotly differs from the plot that we produced using gganimate.

-Also, I will install phantomjs() by using `webshot::install_phantomjs()` to display a preview shot of the plot produced using plotly on Github.
+Also, I installed phantomjs() by using `webshot::install_phantomjs()` to display a preview shot of the plot produced using plotly on Github.

 First, we can try the easy option and just use ggplotly on Am\_Euro\_gap\_ggplot to see what we get.